1964 The Glen 151.8: Race report

 Five lead changes were made (consisting of Ned Jarrett, Darel Dieringer, Billy Wade, and Ned Jarrett).
 After one hour and thirty-two minutes of racing, Billy Wade managed to defeat LeeRoy Yarbrough by six seconds in front of 10,000 live spectators (approximately 24% of the racetrack's modern capacity).
 The total prize purse handed out for this racing event was $6,395 ($ when inflation is taken into effect); Billy Wade received $1,400 of it ($ when inflation is taken into effect) while Lee Petty received a meager $150 ($ when inflation is taken into effect).

 Pete Boland would receive the last-place finish due to a brake problem on lap 2 of 66.
 The actual race spanned for 151.8 mi; with the pole position speed at 102.222 mph and the average race speed at 97.988 mph.
-All 26 of the drivers on the grid were American-born males.
 Lee Petty would retire from NASCAR after this race.
 From the next race onward, his son Richard would race alone.
 Bob Welborn would make his second-to-last NASCAR appearance at this racing event.
 Walt Hansgen would become the first road course ringer by being at this track three times.
 He would drive a 1964 Chevrolet Chevelle during this race after driving a Ford vehicle at a previous race.

 Some of the more notable crew chiefs were Bud Moore, Mario Rossi, Louis Clements, Dale Inman, Vic Ballard and Jimmy Helms.

 The transition to purpose-built racecars began in the early 1960s and occurred gradually over that decade.
 Changes made to the sport by the late 1960s brought an end to the "strictly stock" vehicles of the 1950s.